 Didier was only 19 and had just graduated from Nantes academy at the time of his older brother’s death.

-Although the years have passed, and time is doing its job, but Didier Deschamps’ family still can’t let go of the pains.
+Although the years have passed, and time is doing its job, but Didier Deschamps’ family still can’t let go of the pain.
 Behold, the crash site where Philippe died.

 About Mathilde Savor Cappelaere, Didier Deschamps Relative: